fruit/sfCacheTaggingPlugin/README.markdown

               cache_key_use_host_name:    true

   > **Restrictions**: Backend's class should be inherited from ``sfCache``
     class.
+Then, it should be implement sfTaggingCacheInterface (due a Doctrine cache engine compatibility).
     Also, it should support the caching of objects and/or arrays.

-  > **Bonus**: In additional to this plugin comes ``sfFileTaggingCache``
-    and ``sfSQLiteTaggingCache`` which are ready to use as backend class.
-    This classes already have serialization/unserialization support.
+    Therefor, plugin comes with additional extended cache backend classes:

+      - sfAPCTaggingCache
+      - sfEAcceleratorTaggingCache
+      - sfFileTaggingCache
+      - sfMemcacheTaggingCache
+      - sfSQLiteTaggingCache
+      - sfXCacheTaggingCache

 1. Add "Cachetaggable" behavior to each model, which you want to cache